omanramalho42/omanramalho42/README.md

 I am also a student at 42 | Rio, a Software Engineering school that have 47 campus in 26 countries.

-🌍 I'm based in Rio de Janeiro, Brazil
+🌍 I'm based in Fortaleza, Brazil
-✉️ You can contact me at guilhermomasid@gmail.com
+✉️ You can contact me at omanpple42@hotmail.com
-🚀 I'm currently working on Result Sistemas
+🚀 I'm currently working on FULLSTACK
-🧠 I'm learning Advanced Javascript, Rust and C programming language 🤝 I'm open to collaborating on projects that have a high impact in peoples lives ⚡ I love sports and my favorite is Crossfit
+🧠 I'm learning Advanced Javascript, React and Node programming language 🤝 I'm open to collaborating on projects that have a high impact in peoples lives ⚡ I love sports and my favorite is Surf

 Skills
-Javascript Typescript C Rust HTML5 React NextJs Svelte TailwindCSS Material UI Redux Webpack NodeJS Express GraphQL MongoDB PostgreSQL Heroku
+Javascript Typescript HTML5 React NextJs TailwindCSS Material UI Redux Webpack NodeJS Express MongoDB

-Socials